yuriy-chumak/ol/README.md

 BINARY SCRIPTS
 --------------

 OL can execute precompiled scripts.
-While text lisp programs require REPL (400KB), libraries, and time to compile, the binary code needs only olvm (90K with FFI, 60K without FFI) and is ready to run the code immediately.
+While text lisp programs require REPL (450KB), libraries, and (small) time to compile, the binary code needs only olvm (90K with FFI, 60K without FFI) and is ready to run the code immediately.

 You can compile your script using next code as a template: